First Aid for Water Choking: What to do if Choking on Water

 How to Prevent Choking on Water?

 Although anyone chokes on water and saliva because of the proximity of the windpipe to the esophagus, some medical conditions make choking more likely.
-Some ways to prevent choking in vulnerable people include regular airway suctioning, breathing exercises, and swallowing or speech therapy.
+Prevention focuses on swallow therapy and oral care for people at risk of aspiration.
+Routine suctioning outside medical care is not recommended.

 To prevent choking while drinking water, take smaller sips, sit upright, and sip slowly.
 Using a straw helps control the flow, and it's essential to stay calm and relaxed while drinking.
 Taking breaks, avoiding alcohol or sedatives before drinking, and practicing safe habits, especially for children, further reducing the risk.
 If you have swallowing issues or medical conditions, consult a healthcare professional for guidance.